yamt/toywasm/libwasi_littlefs/README.md

 # Usage

-You can use the `--wasi-mapdir-littlefs` cli option to add preopens backed by littlefs-backed.
+You can use the `--wasi-littlefs-dir` cli option to add preopens backed by littlefs-backed.

 Or, make your embedder use the `wasi_instance_prestat_add_mapdir_littlefs`